Janet Braun-Reinitz

 In 1983, she co-founded Tasteful Ladies for Peace of Ithaca, New York.
 This organization was involved in peaceful protests promoting reproductive choice and protesting against the proliferation of nuclear weapons.

-Today, Braun-Reinitz works as a muralist and studio artist based in New York City.
-Since she began creating murals in 1984, Braun-Reinitz has painted more than 60 murals in seven countries, including India, Ghana, England, Georgia, Italy, Nicaragua and the United States.
+Braun-Reinitz then worked as a muralist and studio artist based in New York City.
+Since she began creating murals in 1984, Braun-Reinitz had painted more than 60 murals in seven countries, including India, Ghana, England, Georgia, Italy, Nicaragua and the United States.
 Her 3,300-square-foot mural titled "When Women Pursue Justice" can be found in Brooklyn's Bedford-Stuyvesant neighborhood.
 This mural was created in collaboration with 12 other women artists and Artmakers Inc. (see documentary films, The Women of Nostrand and Greene, Dave Reinitz, H2F Productions, 2006; Beyond the Walls, Gail Embrey, Power Surge Productions, 2014.)

 Her studio work is in collections as diverse as the Rock and Roll Hall of Fame, Oakland Museum of California, Bristol-Myers Squibb, PAD/D Archives and MOMA.

+Braun-Reinitz died on May 3, 2023, at age 85.